 20 Different Ways to Source Ideas | Social Media Content

 Writers’ or creative block is a REAL thing!
-I remember when my wife and I first started working online we found ourselves in some ways going with the grain.
+I remember when Dani (my wife) and I first started working online we found ourselves in some ways going with the grain.
 Know what I mean?
 Following the same old patterns of others who quite honestly, weren’t attaining the success we were looking for.
 And so, we quickly learned how to source ideas for content for social media (without following the crowd).

 In this post I’m going to share with you 20 different ways and places, that you can source content ideas anytime you need a little help.

 And there will be others that will have you wondering ‘why didn’t I think of that?!’ .. those are special moments too.
 In a previous blog, I gave you a couple dozen storytelling prompts to use so be sure to check those out as well if you need a little nudge to get moving.

 Source Ideas for your Social Media Content

 One key thing that I’ve learned from Neil Patel (one of the guys I follow for content and visibility online) is to get into a ‘problem solver mode before you start brainstorming your content.’
 Yes, your content should be engaging, entertaining, educational, etc. however, the goal when it comes to business is solving your potential customer or clients’ problems.

 So, when you’re using the following source ideas for your content, keep those ‘problems‘ in mind.

 Forums like Quora and Yahoo!

-One of the first places I go to find inspiration for titles is Quora.
-It’s an enormous forum where people ask questions about everything you can imagine.
-Simply type in the topic your audience is interested in or the name of your industry, and you will start finding questions (relevant to your ideal customer) that you can turn into content.
+One of the first places I go to find inspiration for titles is on Quora.
+It’s an enormous forum where people ask questions about anything and everything that you could imagine.
+Simply type in the topic your audience is interested in or the name of your industry, and you will start finding questions (relevant to your ideal customer) that you can then, turn into content.